-Standard Operating Procedure for Assessment of Suicidal Ideation and Homicidal Ideation over the Phone
+Standard Operating Procedure for Assessment of Suicidal and Homicidal Ideation over the Phone

 Purpose: The purpose of this Standard Operating Procedure (SOP) is to describe the clinical steps lab staff must take when assessing suicidal ideation (SI) and homicidal ideation (HI) over the phone.
 Staff who do not feel comfortable implementing the SOP should notify their clinical support contact to request that they assist with implementation of SOP.